Healing and Health in Redemption

 Well after the events of Matthew 8:16-17, Peter quoted Isaiah 53:5, stating that by the stripes of Jesus they were healed.
 If healing through Jesus’ redemptive work were no longer relevant or already an accomplished truth, Peter would not have included this in his letter.

 The original Greek word behind “healed” in 1 Peter 2:24 is ἰάομαι (iaomai), which means to cure, heal, or make whole.
-Just like the word “healed” in Isaiah 53:5, its meaning certainly includes physical healing and health.
+Just like the word “healed” in Isaiah 53:5, it refers to physical healing and wholeness.

 In Matthew 8:16-17, Jesus did not bring an end to the relevance of Isaiah 53:4-5 in terms of healing.
 The original Greek word behind “fulfilled” here is πληρόω (plēroō).
 In this context, it means to “to carry into effect, bring to realisation, realise”.
 This shows that Jesus’ healing ministry demonstrated and manifested the prophecy of Isaiah, rather than concluding it.